Banjo-Kazooie: Nuts & Bolts: Conception

 Rare began discussing ideas for a third Banjo-Kazooie game after Banjo-Tooie's release in 2000.
-Although Rare generally resisted continual sequels, they knew they were not finished with Banjo, having teased another game at the end of Tooie.
+Although Rare generally resisted continual sequels, they knew they were not finished with Banjo.
 Rare became part of Microsoft Game Studios when Microsoft acquired them in 2002 and obtained the Banjo intellectual property rights from Nintendo.
-The Banjo team wanted the third game to feature game mechanics that were impossible on older hardware, and did not think it was possible to build a worthy successor until the Xbox 360's release in 2005.
+The Banjo team wanted the third game to feature game mechanics that were impossible on older hardware, and they did not think it was possible to build a worthy successor until the Xbox 360's release in 2005.

 What became Nuts & Bolts entered development after Rare completed Grabbed by the Ghoulies (2003), their first game for Microsoft's Xbox.
 Gregg Mayles led the 71-member team, which included the core members of the Nintendo 64 Banjo team.
 Nuts & Bolts, Rare's first Xbox 360-specific project, began as a remake of the first Banjo-Kazooie featuring cooperative gameplay, an idea suggested by Rare co-founder Tim Stamper.
 However, staff felt the effort it took to recreate the environments would be better spent on a new game and feared that audiences would dismiss the remake as a rehash.
 They retooled the project and decided to diverge from the series' typical gameplay, believing that audiences were uninterested in traditional platformers.

 Rare settled on featuring Banjo and Gruntilda in a competition.
 The initial concept was a platform game wherein an AI-controlled Gruntilda would interfere with the player's progress.
 As developing such sophisticated AI would be difficult, they shifted to exploring how to make traversal as fun as obtaining objectives.
 In a departure from their previous reliance on proprietary software, Rare used the third-party Havok physics engine, and added cars and vehicle gameplay to take advantage of the engine's capabilities.
 When Stamper suggested making a game like "an interactive Lego set", Rare built a prototype to customise vehicles with blocks and put them in a level they had developed for the remake.

 From there, Nuts & Bolts began to take form, and development continued for the next two years.
 It was the first Banjo-Kazooie game developed without Nintendo, though Mayles said that this did not change Rare's development process.
 Rare and Microsoft wanted Nuts & Bolts to establish Banjo as an Xbox brand mascot equivalent to Nintendo's Mario.
-Nuts & Bolts's working titles included "Banjo 3", "Banjo-Buildie", and "Banjo-Threeie", but Mayles chose Nuts & Bolts to appeal to non-fans and differ from previous titles.
+Nuts & Bolts's working titles included Banjo 3, Banjo-Buildie, and Banjo-Threeie, but Mayles chose Nuts & Bolts to appeal to non-fans and differ from previous titles.